Has the time come for marijuana legalization in Minnesota?

 The Tomato Model

 Under the Tomato Model of marijuana laws, the people have rights to marijuana equal to our rights to tomatoes.
 The law lightly regulates tomatoes.
-Tomatoes are not a crime to grow, possess, or sell.
+And tomatoes are not a crime to grow, possess, or sell.

 The Tomato model means laws the repeal of laws criminalizing it.
-People are free to do with marijuana what they can do with tomatoes.
+So people are free to do with marijuana what they can do with tomatoes.
 We call it decriminalization.

 This was the state of the marijuana laws before the marijuana Prohibition era began.
-Advocates of the tomato model say we should return to this.
+And advocates of the tomato model say we should return to this.
 Of the three legal models, the tomato model is the most conservative.
-It protects the People’s Liberty most.
+So it protects the People’s Liberty most.

 The Prohibition Model

-It was a solution in search of a problem.
-At the time, marijuana usage rate was infinitesimal.
+But it was a solution in search of a problem.
+At the time, the marijuana usage rate was infinitesimal.
 Now almost every American has used marijuana at least once, thanks to Prohibition.

 The Beer and Wine model

-Under “the beer and wine model,” the people of Minnesota have equal rights to marijuana just the same as to beer and wine.
+Under “the beer and wine model,” we have equal rights to marijuana, as to beer and wine.

 The metaphor works because people are familiar with beer and wine.
 The law treats marijuana the same as beer and wine in every way.
-It also works because marijuana is safer than beer or wine.
-This undercuts opponents’ “public safety” argument.
+And it also works because marijuana is safer than beer or wine.
+This undercuts opponents’ “public safety” worries.

 Wherever the law now says “beer” or “wine,” we can add the word marijuana.
 What could be more simple?